-When I'm writing, I mostly listen to heavy metal - usually something towards the thrash end of the spectrum.
-I like the fast tempos and the sense of energy the music gives me.
+When I'm writing fiction, I often listen to heavy metal or film soundtracks - I love the sense of energy the music gives me.

 Sometimes, though, I find that my music is distracting me rather than helping me focus.
 Maybe I'm feeling a bit anxious and all over the place, or maybe I'm struggling to get into the flow of my writing.